usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 In many small facilities, single-user restrooms may be the only facilities provided for all building users.
 In addition, the guidelines allow the use of &quot;unisex&quot; or &quot;family&quot; accessible toilet rooms in alterations when technical infeasibility can be demonstrated.
 Experience has shown that the provision of accessible &quot;unisex&quot; or single-user restrooms is a reasonable way to provide access for wheelchair users and any attendants, especially when attendants are of the opposite sex.
 Since these facilities have proven so useful, it is often considered advantageous to install a &quot;unisex&quot; toilet room in new facilities in addition to making the multi-stall restrooms accessible, especially in shopping malls, large auditoriums, and convention centers.

-<a href="91standards_figures/fig28.htm" title="Figure 28">Figure 28</a> (section 4.16) provides minimum clear floor space dimensions for toilets in accessible &quot;unisex&quot; toilet rooms.
+[Figure 28](#figure28) (section 4.16) provides minimum clear floor space dimensions for toilets in accessible &quot;unisex&quot; toilet rooms.
 The dotted lines designate the minimum clear floor space, depending on the direction of approach, required for wheelchair users to transfer onto the water closet.
-The dimensions of 48 in (1220 mm) and 60 in (1525 mm), respectively, correspond to the space required for the two common transfer approaches utilized by wheelchair users (see <a href="91standards_figures/figA6.htm" title="Fig. A6">Fig. A6</a>).
-It is important to keep in mind that the placement of the lavatory to the immediate side of the water closet will preclude the side approach transfer illustrated in <a href="91standards_figures/figA6.htm" title="Figure A6(b)">Figure A6(b)</a>.
-To accommodate the side transfer, the space adjacent to the water closet must remain clear of obstruction for 42 in (1065 mm) from the centerline of the toilet (<a href="91standards_figures/fig28.htm" title="Figure 28">Figure 28</a>) and the lavatory must not be located within this clear space.
+The dimensions of 48 in (1220 mm) and 60 in (1525 mm), respectively, correspond to the space required for the two common transfer approaches utilized by wheelchair users (see [Fig. A6](#figurea6a)).
+It is important to keep in mind that the placement of the lavatory to the immediate side of the water closet will preclude the side approach transfer illustrated in [Figure A6(b)](#figurea6b).
+To accommodate the side transfer, the space adjacent to the water closet must remain clear of obstruction for 42 in (1065 mm) from the centerline of the toilet ([Figure 28](#figure28) ) and the lavatory must not be located within this clear space.
 A turning circle or T-turn, the clear floor space at the lavatory, and maneuvering space at the door must be considered when determining the possible wall locations.
 A privacy latch or other accessible means of ensuring privacy during use should be provided at the door.

 Recommendations: